 Where to buy Sziget festival tickets

-Make sure to always buy Sziget tickets from official vendors.
-That way, you know you'll get in without any trouble – or at least there won't be trouble because of your ticket :-)
+Make sure always to buy Sziget tickets from official vendors.
+That way, you know you'll get in without any trouble – or at least there won't be trouble because of your Sziget festival ticket :-)

 Sziget festival ticket price

-If that’s too much to cough up all at once, there are options to pay in installments over 3, 4, or 5 months, but you will end up paying more overall for these options.
+If that’s too much to cough up all at once, there are options to pay in installments over three, four, or five months, but you will pay more overall for these options.
 Then again, I think the Sziget prices are very affordable compared to what you pay for big festivals in Belgium, for example.

-Sziget day tickets are also a great option if you want to get a first taste of the festival but want to spend more time in the city center or if you’re passing through Budapest as part of a longer trip.
+Sziget day tickets are also a great option if you want to get a first taste of the festival but want to spend more time in the city center or pass through Budapest as part of a longer trip.

 Sziget festival accommodation